Skwiix - Musical-Info-Advice-Support

 Picture

-During this period, a vast body of music was written for virtuoso trumpeters.
+During this period, a vast body of music was written for virtuoso Trumpeters.

 16th Century